 - As proof that the assessment was successfully completed, the Board of Examiners issues a diploma, after it has been stated by or on behalf of UM's Executive Board that the procedural requirements for receiving the diploma have been met.
 The diploma is based on the model that UM's Executive Board has adopted.

-- 2. The diploma issued as a result of having passed the examination successfully will contain:
+Even though the Research Master's programme consists of different Research Master specializations, only one diploma will be issued for the Research Master's programme. - 2.
+The diploma issued as a result of having passed the examination successfully will contain:

-- a. the name of the institution;

-- b. the name of the study programme;

-- c. the degree awarded;

-- d. the date on which the programme was most recently accredited or was subjected to the new programme exam. - 3.
+- a. the name of the institution; - b. the name of the study programme; - c. the name of the specialisation; - d. the degree awarded; - e. the date on which the programme was most recently accredited or was subjected to the new programme exam. - 3.
 Students who are entitled to a diploma may, stating reasons, ask the Board of Examiners not to issue this yet. - 4.
 The diploma will be signed by the Chair of the Board of Examiners and the Dean of the Faculty. - 5.
 The diploma is awarded in public, unless the Board of Examiners decides otherwise, in special cases. - 6.
-The certificate includes a list of the examination components. - 7.
+The certificate includes a list of the examination components; - 7.
 An English diploma supplement will be issued with the diploma as referred to in article 7.11 paragraph 4 of the Act.
 This diploma supplement is based on the model adopted by UM's Executive Board, and is in compliance with the agreed European standard format. - 8.
-The Board of Examiners can award the diploma with the qualification of 'Cum Laude' in accordance with the Rules and Regulations for the Forensic Psychology Master's Examination. - 9.
-Students who have passed more than one exam and who cannot be issued a certificate will, upon request, receive a statement issued by the Board of Examiners, which at least indicates the exams that they passed.
+The Board of Examiners can award the diploma with the qualification of 'With Distinction' in accordance with the Rules and Regulations for the Research Master's Examination. - 9.
+Students who have passed more than one exam and who cannot be issued a certificate will upon request, receive a statement issued by the board of examiners, which at least indicates the exams that they passed.